 Classification results

 The One-vs.-rest classification strategy is based on the approach that for each component a classifier is trained and tested.
-In this approach the random forest classifier, linear support vector machine, and support vector machine with RBF-kernel were trained and tested.
+In this approach, the random forest classifier, linear support vector machine and support vector machine with RBF-kernel were trained and tested.
 The results are shown in the following chapters.

 Random forest classification results